BharathiV2004/DAA_Assignment_2025/Batches/Q2/explanation.md

 **Algorithm / Approach:**

-We solve this using DFS + Memoization (backtracking):

-Convert wordDict into a set for O(1) lookups.
+1.We solve this using DFS + Memoization (backtracking): Convert wordDict into a set for O(1) lookups.

 Define a recursive function dfs(start) that returns all valid sentences formed from s[start:].

-For each possible end index end > start:
+3.For each possible end index end > start:
 If s[start:end] is in the word set:
 Recursively get all sentences from dfs(end) (the rest of the string).
 Prepend s[start:end] to each sentence from the recursion (with a space if needed).
 Use a memo dictionary to store results for each start index to avoid recomputation.
 Return the list of sentences for dfs(0) — the full string.

 **Why this works:**